top of page

 The Future of WTVP

-In December of 1965, it was announced LIN Broadcasting would be taking ownership of the Decatur television station at a cost of $ 2 million.
+In December of 1965, it was announced that LIN Broadcasting would take ownership of the Decatur television station for $ 2 million.
 It was also announced an expansion of the station to the tune of $800,000, a goodly sum in those days.
-Among the planned improvements was an increase in power to a million watts of power from a taller tower.
-It was assumed it would involve an increase in height from its present location on South Side Drive in Decatur.
-It would in actually involve a new 13-hundred-foot tower located between Argenta and Oreana, Illinois.
-RCA only manufactured three of the antenna type that would be used in the LIN expansion.
-One antenna would later be used by another mid-Illinois TV station, WJJY-TV in Jacksonville, Illinois and the other would remain on the ground at Camden, New Jersey at the RCA factory.
+Among the planned improvements was an increase in power to a million watts from a taller tower.
+It was assumed it would involve increased height from its present location on South Side Drive in Decatur.
+It would involve a new 13-hundred-foot tower between Argenta and Oreana, Illinois.
+RCA only manufactured three antenna types that would be used in the LIN expansion.
+Another mid-Illinois TV station, WJJY-TV in Jacksonville, Illinois, would later use one antenna.
+The other would remain on the ground at Camden, New Jersey, at the RCA factory.
 You'll hear more about the antenna in 1978.

-It was also announced that WTVP would become WAND, Channel 17 on February 15, 1966.
-The relocation of the tower and power increase would take place in October of 1966.
+It was also announced that WTVP would become WAND, Channel 17, on February 15, 1966.
+The relocation of the tower and power increase would occur in October of 1966.

 Here presented in no particular order are those